Clinical Dating Guide

 Stop wasting hours analyzing inconsistent texts.
 Understand the behavioral science behind mixed signals and why closure is something you must give yourself.

-Cognitive Dissonance and the Illusion of Potential
+Cognitive Dissonance and the Intermittent Reinforcement Trap

 The Metric of 'Heck Yes or No'

-If you are looking for a secure, long-term relationship, you must adopt a binary filtering system.
-If it is not a "Heck Yes," it is a "No." Confusion is a "No." Inconsistency is a "No." "I'm not sure what I want right now" is a "No." When you stop trying to decode avoidant behavior and start setting rigid boundaries around how you expect to be communicated with, you instantly remove the anxiety of mixed signals from your life.
+If it is not a "Heck Yes," it is a "No." Confusion is a "No." Inconsistency is a "No." "I'm not sure what I want" is a "No."

 Tired of the Toxic Cycle?